SandovalAguilar/SandovalAguilar/README.md

 print("Modeling the world one line at a time")
 ```

-I’m currently working on getting certified in these areas, as well as building my own portfolio and, eventually, doing internships.
+I’m currently working on getting certified in these areas, as well as building my own portfolio.